 21st November 2019

 In-vehicle entertainment is a major battleground in which auto OEMs are striving to differentiate the consumer experience.
 There are various approaches to achieving a unified and rich entertainment environment within the car, and this blog looks at the increasingly popular modular approach.
-This post is based on our Technical Account Manager, Agustin’s, talk at the recent Automotive Linux Summit, with excerpts below and the full recording available here.
+This post is based on our Head of Pre-Sales, Agustin’s, talk at the recent Automotive Linux Summit, with excerpts below and the full recording available here.